Burn Rate Calculator

 How to Extend Your Runway

-Reduce discretionary spending.
+• Reduce discretionary spending.
 Audit every subscription, tool, and vendor contract.
 Eliminate anything that doesn't directly contribute to growth or operations.
+SaaS tool sprawl alone can cost startups $5,000–$20,000/month in underused software.

-Accelerate revenue.
+• Accelerate revenue.
 Even modest monthly recurring revenue dramatically extends runway.
-A startup burning $50,000/month that generates $15,000 in new MRR extends its runway by 30%.
+A startup burning $50,000/month that generates $15,000 in new MRR reduces net burn by 30% — adding months without raising a penny.

-Raise before you need to.
+• Raise before you need to.
 The worst time to fundraise is when you're desperate.
 Maintain enough runway to give yourself 6–9 months of fundraising time before hitting zero.
+Use the "Start Fundraising By" indicator above to plan ahead.

 Frequently Asked Questions